-These Standing Orders were approved by a meeting of the Council held in May 2022
+These Standing Orders were approved by a meeting of the Council held in May 2022 and are based on version two of Model Standing Orders 2018 (England) updated on April 2022 which updated Standing Order 18 only.

 Some of the standing orders are compulsory as they are laid down in Acts of Parliament.
 These are printed in CAPITAL, BOLD OR ITALIC type.
 These standing orders cannot be altered.